JohnDanz/augur-core-changes/README.md

 )

 data amountFilled[<orderHash>]

+data controller
 ```

 `offChainTrades.se` has been added to the contracts in `develop`.
-It has three events and one data structure. `amountFilled` is indexed by the `orderHash` of an off chain order.
-It contains the amount of shares an order has filled so far. `Order` is an event that writes a log whenever `onChainOrder` is called successfully.
+It has three events and two data structure. `amountFilled` is indexed by the `orderHash` of an off chain order.
+It contains the amount of shares an order has filled so far.
+Like most contracts, `offChainTrades` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

+`Order` is an event that writes a log whenever `onChainOrder` is called successfully.
 It's used to store a record of an off chain order being placed.
 It stores the address of the token we plan to sell as `tokenY`.
 The amount of `tokenY` to sell is defined as `orderSize`.
 The address for the token we plan to buy is `tokenX`.
 The exchange rate of `tokenY` for each `tokenX` is defined by `fxpPrice`.
 The `expiration` for the order and the `user` who placed the order are also recorded.

 `Cancel` is called when an order is successfully canceled by the `user` who posted the order. `Cancel` records the `tokenY` address, the amount of `tokenY` as `orderSize`, the address for the `tokenX` accepted for `tokenY` and the rate of exchange (`fxpPrice`) one `tokenX` is worth to `tokenY`.
 It also records `expiration` of the order and the `user` who posted the order originally.
 This is all similar to `Order` however `Cancel` also requires the `v`, `r`, and `s` fields of the `user` who placed the order in order to verify that the order was sent by `user`.